douglasgreen/content/notes.md

 a subtree to a file then import that same subtree to a different database server.

+## No copy

+Allow subnodes to me marked as "no copy" so they won't be copied as part of a subtree, only directly.

 ## References
 * https://en.wikipedia.org/wiki/XML_database
 * https://xml.coverpages.org/xmlIntro.html